udayanganiherath/udayanganiherath/README.md

 ### 🌟 About Me

 Hi!
 I’m **Udayangani Herath**, an enthusiastic final-year undergraduate pursuing **B.Sc.
 (Hons) in Information Technology and Management** at the **University of Moratuwa**, Sri Lanka.
-I'm deeply passionate about **ensuring software works flawlessly**, and I believe **every bug tells a story—and I’m here to uncover it!**
+I'm deeply passionate about **ensuring software works flawlessly**, and I believe **every bug tells a story and I’m here to uncover it!**

 - 👩‍💻 On a mission to become a rockstar **Quality Assurance Engineer**
 - 🕵️‍♀️ Skilled in both **manual and automated testing** with academic + industry exposure
 - 🎯 Dreaming of working in collaborative teams that build bug-free magic
-- 💡 Fun fact: I treat test cases like treasure maps—and bugs like hidden gold 🪙
+- 💡 I treat test cases like treasure maps and bugs like hidden gold 😜

 ---